apache/druid/docs/content/Router.md

 Router Strategies
 -----------------
-The router has a configurable list of strategies for how it select which broker to route queries to.
-The order of the strategies matter because as soon as something matches a condition, a broker is selected.
+The router has a configurable list of strategies for how it selects which brokers to route queries to.
+The order of the strategies matter because as soon as a strategy condition is matched, a broker is selected.

 ### timeBoundary